yang-shuohao/Render-Books/README.md

 ## **Preface**

-Rendering is a fascinating direction, but learning to render can be quite difficult.

-Rendering technology is constantly evolving, and there is a lot of information available in English .
+Game engine development technology continues to develop, various technologies emerge in an endless stream, related information is more than a thousand hair.

-**So how do you find the information you need quickly?**
+**So how to quickly find the information you need?**

-I wrote this article to help myself and other rendering enthusiasts to find the information they need more easily.
+In order to help themselves and the vast number of game engine development enthusiasts more convenient to find their own needs of information, specially written this article.

-This article will be constantly updated with books related to rendering, and will list the book catalogs.
+This article will update the books on game engine development and will include a table of contents.

 **What is the purpose of listing the book catalog?**